pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 for v in vec.into_iter() {}
 ```

-Not only does `Vec` impl `IntoIterator` but so does `&Vec` and `&mut Vec` if we'd like to iterate over immutable or mutable references instead of owned values, respectively.
+Not only does `Vec` impl `IntoIterator`, but so does `&Vec` and `&mut Vec`, which iterate over immutable or mutable references to items in the vec, respectively, instead of iterating over owned values and consuming the container.

 ```rust
 // vec = Vec<T>